| | |

-The Top 10 Montreal Winter Festivals To Make The Most Of Winter 2023 – 2024
+The Top 10 Montreal Winter Festivals To Make The Most Of Winter 2025 – 2026

 In fact, we embrace the cold, dress properly, and the city puts on some of the best winter festivals in Montreal.
 I mean, we can’t cocoon in our homes for 6 months… can we?

 So if you’re looking for some Montreal winter activities to get out of the house for a few hours or an entire day of fun, check out some of these Montreal winter festivals.
+There’s something for everyone on this list – whether you’re an art lover, food lover, or looking for some Montreal winter activities to do with the family.

 Psst!
-This post contains affiliate links.
-It sends a bit extra my way if your buy anything through my links, at no extra cost to you!
+This blog post contains affiliate links in it which sends me a bit of extra money if you use them… at no extra cost to you!

-The city puts on winter festivals for Christmas, New Years, families, and even music, art, food lovers!
+The city puts on winter festivals for Christmas, New Years, families, and even music, art, and food lovers!
 The best is, they’re also about embracing our crazy weather and enjoying the best that winter has to offer!

 downtown montreal while snowing cars on the road, stopped at a light

-1. Montreal Christmas Village (November to December 2023)
+1. Montreal Christmas Village (November to January 2026)

 Is it even a winter festivals list if it doesn’t include a Christmas themed festival!?